Melbourne Fashion Week 2025

 • Reusing assets used in the build of our event spaces and runway sets where possible for future events with the help of agencies like Moth Design.

-• Reducing the amount of printed materials we produce and opting for more digital executions.
+• Reducing the number of printed materials, we produce and opting for more digital executions.

 • Integration of vegetarian meal choices and overall reduction of red meat in catering.